Best Portable Air Conditioners And How They Work | Weather.com

 The dehumidifier can remove up to one liter per hour, according to the company specifications, and while the operating noise says its 55 dBA (A-weighted decibel), reviewers have noted it feels louder.

-One reviewer said, “It’s a decent portable AC for the price…window sealing is the trickiest part of the whole installation process.”
+Another reviewer said, “It’s a decent portable AC for the price…window sealing is the trickiest part of the whole installation process.”
 They went on to say that the installation manual could use a little work.
-Another said, “We bought this product for my son’s room.
+This reviewer said, “We bought this product for my son’s room.
 He has a gaming computer that puts off a tremendous amount of heat.
 This unit turns his room into a frozen tundra.
 Great product!”

 One of the most frequent complaints is that the window vent panel might not fit, and some said their air conditioner would randomly start to make loud noises.
 The longevity of the unit could be in question.